Amazon Marketplace

 Chargebacks are financial penalties that Amazon charges vendors for non-compliance with operational requirements.
 Common reasons include incorrect invoices, incorrect carton dimensions, late deliveries, or missing ASN data.
 Chargebacks can range from 2-6% of product value and quickly accumulate to significant amounts.
 Vendors should regularly monitor their compliance rate in Vendor Central and optimize processes to minimize chargebacks.

-Open term pageSA
+Open glossary pageSA

 Sales Agreement